lysevi/dariadb/README.md

 * Two variants of API:
   - Functor API (async) -  engine apply given function to each measurement in the incoming request.
   - Standard API - You can Query interval as list or values in time point as dictionary.
-* Compaction old data with filtration support:
+* Compaction old data with filtration support;
-  - in engine api.
-  - in network protocol.
 * Statistic:
   - time min/max
   - value min/max